fjankowsk/scatfit/README.md

 The software is primarily developed and maintained by Fabian Jankowski.
 For more information feel free to contact me via: fabian.jankowski at cnrs-orleans.fr.

+## Paper ##

+The corresponding paper (Jankowski et al. 2023, MNRAS) is available via this [NASA ADS link](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.4275J/abstract).

 ## Citation ##

-If you make use of the software, please add a link to this repository and cite our upcoming paper.
-See the CITATION file.
+If you make use of the software, please add a link to this repository and cite our corresponding paper.
+See above and the CITATION and CITATION.bib files.

 The code is also listed in the Astrophysics Source Code Library (ASCL): https://ascl.net/code/v/3366